 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the total number of multicast MSDUs with the indicated Multicast MAC Address that were received during the Measurement Duration.
+This attribute indicates the total number of multicast MSDUs with the indicated Multicast MAC Address that were received during the Measurement Duration.
 For a triggered multicast diagnostics measurement this is the total number of MSDUs received between the acceptance of the multicast diagnostics measurement request and the occurrence of the trigger condition for MSDUs with the indicated Multicast MAC Address."

 ::= { dot11WNMMulticastDiagnosticReportEntry 8 }